 Forged steel; wood; clothe bags; cotton; tobacco; coffee; serigraph on fabric; dye, and rust; 72 inches high; 2011.

 Based in part on the schematic renderings of slavery punishment apparatus from the 19th century, this work reinterprets the brutal nature of the steel collar transforming into into a symbol of nobility and dignity.
 The abstracted figures--one male, and one female--are draped in a seamless skin of cloth pouches stuffed with cotton; coffee, and tobacco.
-The images of enslaved African Americans have been silk screened on the surface, and rust and dye has been used to age the fabric.
+The images of enslaved African Americans have been silk screened on the surface, and rust and dye used to age the fabric.
 The forms echo religious figurines known as nkisi nkondi from the Kongo people of Central Africa.

 Cast bronze, and woven dread locks; 2012.

 The cast bronze house is a reproduction of a slave cabin while the woven basket form serves as a trapping device that arrests memory and preserves ancestral history.